 The museum is housed in the historic Railway Institute building.
 Built in stages from 1909, it was the place to be for rail employees and their families to enjoy social gatherings, celebrations, and gain access to important vocational education courses.
 A fitting home for the Bathurst Rail Museum, the building has been extended to house the museum and a model railway the size of a tennis court.
 This scale model of the Main West railway during the 1950s and 1960s, displays the Tarana to Bathurst line and is complete with operating trains.

-Young children are encouraged to come and explore creative play with one of the world’s largest permanent Brio sets, in our dedicated Kids Central Space.
+Young children are encouraged to come and explore creative play with one of the world’s largest permanent Brio layout, in our dedicated Kids Central Space.

-An experience that will engage and delight people of all ages with stories, interactive exhibitions, educational experiences and diverse public programs.
+An experience that will engage and delight people of all ages with stories, interactive exhibitions and displays.

 Stories of local people connected to the Railways.
 The Bathurst Rail Museum brings the rich social history of Bathurst and its story as a railway town to life with personal recollections, unique artefacts and a journey through the development of the railway in New South Wales.